 3) There are millions of photographers.

-Many are camera enthusiasts who enjoy the concept of “sharing” photos.
+Many additional claimants are camera enthusiasts who enjoy the concept of “sharing” photos.
 Less concerned about making money but proud of their work, they’ve found an outlet to show-off online.
 A lot of them are quite good — better than good.
 Sometimes they earn a few dollars for pictures in a retail, consumer-commodity context.
-Still, it’s not enough to buy a new lens.
+It’s not enough to buy a new lens.

-If a stock photo is used in the final version of a publication it will command a higher licensing fee (also called a usage fee) commensurate with the extent of publication rights granted.
-But, generally, these pictures are available for quick digital downloads on the cheap when a limited budget or a looming deadline makes it impractical to hire a photographer for a made-to-order photo shoot.
+Major brands will license stock photos too, often for comprehensive page layouts (“comps” for short).
+Comps are visual rough drafts presented by graphic designers and art directors to their clients for approval, to show what a finished project will look like when published in print, online, or broadcast.
+They don’t require much exclusivity; they’re not promulgated to a wide audience; they shouldn’t cost very much.
+But if a stock photo is used in the final version of a publication (of whatever kind) it will command a higher price.
+The price is called, alternatively and synonymously, either a licensing fee or a usage fee.
+It is commensurate with the extent of publication rights granted.
+But, generally, these pictures are available for quick digital downloads on the cheap when a limited budget or a looming deadline makes it impractical to hire a photographer for a made-to-order photo assignment.

 Stock photos are sometimes available directly from the photographer who shot them.
-They are more likely to be licensed from a centralized customer-searchable catalog, an e-commerce exchange owned and operated by a third party.
+They are more likely to be licensed from a centralized customer-searchable catalog, an e-commerce exchange owned and operated by a middleman who takes a cut.
 Stock may include pictures of timeless historical value (all digitized now) including famous people, places, and things.
-But middlemen, as well as photographers dedicated to shooting stock, continuously anticipate abstract themes and specific subject matter that publishers are likely to want illustrated in a rapidly changing commercial and visual environment, news photography notwithstanding.
+But middlemen, as well as photographers who are dedicated to shooting stock, continuously anticipate abstract themes and specific subject matter that publishers are likely to want illustrated in a rapidly changing commercial and visual environment, breaking-news photos notwithstanding.

 Life’s a Pitch

-Many attempts have been made to reinvent Commercial Photography.
+Many attempts have been made to reinvent the photo business.
 After all, it is a multibillion-dollar industry with equal relevance to technology, commerce, and culture.
-Yet it is fraught with severe customer-satisfaction issues, and its potential for growth is not clearly understood beyond consolidating existing stock photo inventories: big fish swallowing smaller fish.
-Nevertheless, entrepreneurs have shown a serial determination to take a crack at beating Getty Images, the biggest fish, at its own game.
+Yet it is fraught with severe customer-satisfaction issues.
+And the industry’s potential for growth is not clearly understood beyond consolidating existing stock photo inventories: big fish swallowing smaller fish.
+The incumbents and startups alike have failed time after time to consolidate the photographers themselves, those who are capable of creating and replenishing new inventories.
+Nevertheless, entrepreneurs have shown a serial determination to beat Getty Images, the biggest fish, at its own game.
 But, first, they have to run a gauntlet of investors.

 How many more times must the latest razzle-dazzle team of MBAs and Ph.D. engineers, with zero experience in photography, sing the same old song to credulous investors before they all realize it ends on the wrong note — every time?

-Photography’s commercial value, to say nothing of its other inherent values, is habitually undermined by businesspeople with no photographic experience and by photographers with no business experience.
-Both parties are to blame for a persistent arrogation — sadly mistaken — that one business model can serve two totally separate markets.
-The two markets are:
+Photography’s commercial value, not to mention its other inherent values, is habitually undermined by businesspeople with no photographic experience and by photographers with no business experience.
+Both parties are to blame for a persistent arrogation — sadly mistaken — that one business model can serve two totally separate markets:

-- Commercial Photo, the business of licensing intellectual property to publishers
+- Commercial Photo, the business of licensing intellectual property to major brands and media companies

-- Social Photo (aka Wedding & Portrait), the business of selling memorabilia and tangible goods for personal use (e.g., photo albums)
+- Social Photo (aka Wedding & Portrait), the retail business of selling (not licensing) memorabilia and tangible goods to consumers for personal use (e.g., photo albums)

-Note: Social Media is NOT a photography marketplace per se because IP is neither bought nor sold on these platforms.
-Neither are tangible goods.
-Social Media is simply a conduit for advertising.
+Note: Social Media is NOT a photography marketplace because intellectual property is neither bought nor sold on these platforms.
+Nor do Social Media platforms produce any content on their own.
+Social Media is simply a conduit for advertisers.
 It is a medium.
 It is not “the media.”

-Investors and startup founders compound this mistake by further conflating two separate segments of the Commercial Photo market as one and the same:
+Investors and startup founders compound their mistake by further conflating two separate segments of the Commercial Photo market as one and the same:

 - Consumer, the retail segment serving shopkeepers, freelancers, bloggers, and startups (C2B/crowd-sourced)

-Only when Enterprise and Retail are acknowledged as separate segments of one market, with each segment serving a different class of customers, is it evident how one hand washes the other.
+Only when Enterprise and Consumer are acknowledged as separate segments of one market, with each segment serving a different class of customers, is it evident how one hand does not wash the other.

-This writer, both a seasoned photographer and startup founder, is bewildered by the fact that investors, time after time, apply the rules of conventional consumer-facing businesses to the steeply vertical enterprise of commercial photography.
-Their failure to appreciate the idiosyncrasies of this marketplace — idiosyncratic even for B2B — is the very reason an opportunity exists to disrupt it in the first place.
-This circumstance elicits a rhetorical but unapologetically indignant question: How many more times must the latest razzle-dazzle team of MBAs and Ph.D. engineers, with zero — bupkis, nada — experience in photography, sing the same old song to credulous investors before they all realize it ends on the wrong note — every time?
+As both a seasoned photographer and startup founder myself, I am utterly bewildered by the fact that investors, time after time, apply the rules of a conventional consumer-facing business to the steeply vertical enterprise of commercial photography.
+Their failure to appreciate the idiosyncrasies of this marketplace is the very reason an opportunity exists to disrupt it in the first place.
+And it elicits a rhetorical but unapologetically cynical question: How many more times must the latest razzle-dazzle team of MBAs and Ph.D. engineers, with zero — bupkis, nada!— experience in photography, sing the same old song to credulous investors before they all realize it ends on the wrong note — every time?

 Investors might be forgiven for their confusion, if only because both the Commercial Photo and Social Photo markets use cameras as tools of their respective trades.
 Less pardonable, however, is the same investors’ inability to differentiate between two segments of one market.

-The differences between Enterprise B2B and Retail C2B are as profound as the differences between chess and checkers: two completely different games with completely different rules, whose only similarity begins and ends with a playing board; just as any similarity between two profoundly different business models, Enterprise vs. Retail, begins and ends with a camera.
+The differences between Enterprise B2B and Consumer C2B are as profound as the differences between chess and checkers; two completely different games with completely different rules, whose only similarity begins and ends with a playing board; just as any similarity between two profoundly different business models begins and ends with a camera.

-The public at large is very familiar with the Retail C2B segment because the public at large pretty much means consumers; and they all take pictures.
-Ironically, the most lucrative segment of the most obvious commercial enterprise in the world — literally obvious — lies hidden in plain sight.
-Big corporations along with an aggregation of smaller companies spend billions of dollars every year to make sure you see the photographs they produce every day, aiming to influence the commercial, social, and political decisions you make every day.
+The public at large is familiar with the Consumer C2B segment.
+After all, who does not participate in this segment, to one extent or another?
+Ironically, however, the most lucrative segment of the most obvious enterprise in the world — literally obvious, lies hidden in plain sight.
+Big corporations, along with an aggregation of smaller companies, spend many billions of dollars each year to make sure you see the photographs they produce every day, aiming to influence the financial, cultural, and political decisions you make every day.